Photovoltaic Substrate (8 Pixel) - Overview and Schematic

 Ossila's photovoltaic substrates have been developed to maximise performance and fabrication efficiency for a range of modern photovoltaic device types where ITO series resistance becomes critical.

-Developed and evolved over a number of years, these substrates have become the mainstay of our own research on organic photovoltaics and perovskite PV but are also used by customers around the world for a wide for a huge array of device types including:
+Developed and evolved over a number of years, these substrates have become the mainstay of our own research on organic photovoltaics and perovskite PV but are also used by customers around the world for a wide array of device types including:

 - Perovskite solar cells